151OWLs/151OWLs.github.io/w1-s.md

     <li>Helps to determine safety protocol of files and code</li>
     <li>Important to keep variables within classes hidden from rest of program, why?
     <ul>
-        </li> Allows for us to have more control over the variables, can create setter and getters!
+        <li> Allows for us to have more control over the variables, can create setter and getters!
         <ul>
             <li>Setters and getters?</li>
             <li>Setter = method to set value of a variable</li>